Clarity-Analytics/canvas-OLD-Workstation/src/app/doc.reference.component.md

 // TODO - fix this in code
 The following groups are permanent and not deleteable:
 Admin – can be used to easily manage admin access.
 By default, no one belongs to the Admin group.
+Do we create this in backend & check user as superuser ???
 Everyone – simplified access to innocent Reports.
 On creation, a user belongs by default to this group.
 This membership can be deleted.
 Only the owner has access to a new Report, other users or Everyone has to be explicitly added.

 // TODO - refine
 Each group has an owner, which is the creator.
-This owner and Admin are the only ones that can add / delete other users as owners.
+This owner and an admin user are the only ones that can add / delete other users as owners.
 These owners manage group membership.
 Each group can be marked a public (visible by all users) or private (only visible to owners and members).
 The latter is a similar feature to groups on WhatsApp, and equates to a personal distribution list.
 All lists can be edited and deleted by an Admin person.
 Once a group or membership has been editted, the affected users will be send a message.
 Currently Canvas does not access Active Directory (users or groups) and does not authenticate against it.